t3r/green-directory/README.md

     organisation.
   - `YOUTH_ORGANIZATION`: A youth organization which is normally associated with a party.
+  - `PERSON`: An individual with an important function (e.g. Member of Parliament).

 - `level` (mandatory).
 A sub-classification of an entry with type `REGIONAL_CHAPTER`.
 Possible values:
   - `DE:BUNDESVERBAND`